drachenwald/dun-in-mara/events/2023/strawberry-raid/attending.md

 Art of the Tower
 Beornwyn the Gaberlunzie
 Brendan of Eplaheimr
+Bruce of Dun in Mara
+Caleb of Dun in Mara
 Cernac the Navigator
 Cheryl of Dun in Mara
 Etienne Fevre